nithinp1/Portfolio/README.md

-# ApexFolio - Professional Portfolio
+# Professional Portfolio

-ApexFolio is a modern, dynamic, and responsive portfolio website built with Next.js and designed to be easily managed.
+This is a modern, dynamic, and responsive portfolio website built with Next.js and designed to be easily managed.
 It automatically showcases your pinned GitHub repositories, allows for a detailed "About Me" section, and includes a functional contact form.

 ## Core Features